Problem: 4 overly ripe bananas.

 - Store the bread in the refrigerator for up to 4 days.
 Cover it tightly.
 Bring to room temperature before serving.

-- The bread can be frozen for up to 2 months.
+- The bread can be kept at room temperature or fridge, tightly covered, for up to 5 days.
+It can also be frozen for up to 2 months.
 Thaw it on the counter, still covered, or overnight in the fridge.